daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 - ... is a 'lump-sum tax': same tax no matter what you do (including work/leisure!)

-This is a rationale for the poll tax, the proposed tax that brought downAmargaret Thatcher's government
+This is a rationale for the poll tax, the proposed tax that brought down Margaret Thatcher's government

 \

-A common measure of the burden: 'amount aperson would be willing to pay to avoid tax', for a given revenue raised
+A common measure of the burden: 'amount a person would be willing to pay to avoid tax', for a given revenue raised

 ***